magisterha/Paraadcogitantum/README.md

-# 🧠 Para ad cogitantum
+# 🧠 Para ad cogitandum
 **(A Gymnasium for Critical Thinking)**

 **Train your mind in the age of Artificial Intelligence.**